 As a result of this trend of speciality manufacturer, it has made a lot more sense for MRP to also incorporate ecommerce more directly into their systems.

-Cloud-based systems allow for integration with ecommerce platforms like Shopify, so that sales become part of the entire system.
+Cloud-based systems allow for inventory integration with Shopify or other e-commerce platforms, so that sales become part of the entire system.

 Which is why in some ways MRP is becoming a bit of a vague and redundant term with new innovations such as Smart Workshop Software leading the way.

 And the capability of MRPs to incorporate other elements of business through online integrations is forming an exciting new vacuum.

 This means that they are expanding into areas like accounting and sales, but not necessarily areas like human resources.

 You could say these systems are following the footsteps of ERP, in terms of widening their business features.

 The difference is that they are focussing on the bits most vital to manufacturers so that the system remains easy to implement and cheaper as well.

 These are areas like accounting that are managed through software integrations often already in use by a business looking for an MRP solution.